What is vitamin D?

 Sunshine is the main source!
 Food sources include oily fish e.g. sardines and salmon (check out my Creamy Salmon Pasta Recipe), egg yolks, red meat and fortified foods such as cereals.

-Supplements – if you’re already taking a multivitamin check the amount of vitamin D on the label (should be 10 μg), a separate vitamin D supplement such as D3 10 μg tablets from Holland & Barrett or an oral spray; BetterYou have daily vitamin D oral sprays* which are fast-absorbing and are up to 2.5 times more effective than vitamin capsules.
+Supplements – if you’re already taking a multivitamin check the amount of vitamin D on the label (should be 10 μg), a separate vitamin D supplement such as D3 10 μg tablets from Holland & Barrett or supermarkets.
+Oral sprays are also available; BetterYou have daily vitamin D oral sprays* which are fast-absorbing and are up to 2.5 times more effective than vitamin capsules.

 How much do you need?